doc-ai/tensorio-ios/README.md

 }
 ```

-Perform inference with this model exactly as before, explicitly with floating point inputs and outputs:
+Perform inference with this model as before:

 ```objc
 NSArray *fooFeatures = @[ @(0.1f), @(0.2f), @(0.3f), @(0.4f) ]; // range in [0,1]